ncoevoet/ChanTracker/README.md

 Where $channel and $nick will be replaced by targeted channel and bot's nick at runtime, so you could replace it with :

         !config supybot.plugins.ChanTracker.opCommand "PRIVMSG ChanServ :OP $channel $nick"

+You can also tell the bot to use ChanServ for quiet and unquiet, if it has +r flag, on freenode:

+	!config supybot.plugins.ChanTracker.useChanServForQuiets True
+	!config supybot.plugins.ChanTracker.quietCommand "PRIVMSG ChanServ :QUIET $channel $hostmask" !config supybot.plugins.ChanTracker.quietCommand "PRIVMSG ChanServ :UNQUIET $channel $hostmask"

 For more readable date information in output, you should change this: